-Dr. Stephen C. Ekker and Jarryd Campbell of the Mayo Clinic’s Ekker Lab purchased an OpenTrons robot during our 2014 Kickstarter campaign.
-In March of this year, they started a new company, Lifengine, and we've since partnered with them to sell Lifengine’s first product: FusX, “the world’s first all-inclusive, in-house, automated gene editor production system."
+Dr. Stephen C. Ekker and Jarryd Campbell of the Mayo Clinic’s Ekker Lab purchased an Opentrons robot during our 2014 Kickstarter campaign.
+In March of 2016, they started a new company, Lifengine, and we've since partnered with them to sell Lifengine’s first product: FusX, “the world’s first all-inclusive, in-house, automated gene editor production system."

 Campbell: We use gene editing to make specific manipulations to a model system called zebrafish.
 They have mutations in their genome that are similar to disease-causing mutations in the human genome, so we study the model system of the animal to try to understand what’s going on in people.